PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 **Class library that contains types that define services for providing webhooks in ASP.NET Core applications.**

-This library provides a default implementation of the webhooks services with the following characteristics:
+This library provides a default implementation of the webhooks services available in Primavera.Hydrogen.AspNetCore.Webhooks.Abstractions with the following characteristics:

 - Subscriptions are stored in table storage (service `TableStorageWebhooksSubscriptionsService`).
-- Webhooks events are published (service `InProcessWebhooksService`) and sent to subscribers using a background service automatically setup in the client application.
-This background service uses a background queue.
+- Webhooks events are published and sent to subscribers using a background service automatically setup in the client application.
+This background service uses a background queue (service `InProcessWebhooksService`).
 It does not retry publications when the client application does not respond, and it will stop trying to publish a given webhook event if it fails a certain number of times consecutively.

 The implementation is extensible in the sense that these default services can be replaced and other services may be registered.
 This is ensured by the webhooks builder.

 ## Webhooks builder (`IWebhooksBuilder`)

-To setup webhooks on an application the following extension method for IServiceCollection should be used:
+To setup webhooks on an application the following extension method for `IServiceCollection` should be used:

 ```csharp
 IServiceCollection services = (...);